nzoLogic/asset-pipeline-poem/README.md

 Each directory has a specific use case.
 The files you want are scattered across them. **Your goal is to find all the files and require them in the correct order!**

-Precompiling: to make testing easier, set the following configuration options in `config/environments/development.rb`:

-- `config.assets.debug = false`
-- `config.assets.compile = false`
+By default, Rails disables concatenation and preprocessing of assets for the development environment.
+This means we won't get to see Rails creating single files for us.
+To change this, find the configuration line for asset debugging in `config/environments/development.rb`, and update it so that the app is NOT in assets debug mode.

-That will make it so you don't need to run `rails assets:precompile` again each time you change a file.
+Remember to run `rails assets:precompile` again each time you change a file.

 > A solution is available in the `solution` branch.